 Sound kinda familiar?

 Remember how much Jake Pavelka was loved at the start of The Bachelorette Season 5?
 Many fans couldn't believe Jillian dumped him.
-By the time he was cast as The Bachelor for Season 14, a lot of that fever had cooled — and when he picked Vienna Girardi over Tenley Molzahn, Gia Allemand or even a potted plant, fans couldn't believe it.
+By the time he was cast as the Bachelor for Season 14, a lot of that fever had cooled — and when he picked Vienna Girardi over Tenley Molzahn, Gia Allemand or even a potted plant, fans couldn't believe it.
 Jake and Vienna didn't help things with their ugly televised breakup, but Jake somewhat redeemed himself on Bachelor Pad Season 2.
-Unfortunately, the more the both of them put themselves on TV the less fans have a chance of getting over their past dislike of them.
-Give us a chance to forget!
+Unfortunately, the more he puts himself on TV, the more it feeds his “anything for a camera” image, which makes him seem insincere.

 THERE'S STILL HOPE